MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ## Prepare the development environment

-There are some prerequisites to using the exerpimental Azure Mobile Client SDK in Unity.
+There are some prerequisites to using the Azure Mobile Client SDK in Unity:

 ### Download and install Unity 2017